dParikesit/tutorial-collections/quickstart-minio-kubernetes/README.md

   chmod +x command.sh
   ./command.sh
   ```
-- Wait until it finishes
+- Wait until it finishes (it can take more than 20 minutes)

 ## Manual setup